Animal by-products (ABPs) you can use to make pet food, how to provide samples, and how to package your products.

 - game that was passed fit for humans to eat but rejected for commercial reasons, not due to disease

-- material from animals that passed an ante-mortem test, that is unfit for humans to eat, eg liver with fluke
+- material from animals that passed an ante-mortem test, that is unfit for humans to eat, for example liver with fluke

 To make processed pet food